Skip to Content

 Employment gap concerns in the UK

 However, despite the prevalence of hearing loss in the workforce, there is a concerning employment gap.
-Deaf individuals and those with hearing loss are statistically less likely to be employed when compared to the general population.
+Deaf people and those with hearing loss are statistically less likely to be employed when compared to the general population.

 This disparity highlights the need for greater awareness, accessibility, and inclusive practices to ensure that individuals with hearing impairments have equal opportunities, without facing discrimination, for meaningful and gainful employment.